 Now that you are becoming more financially responsible, it is a good time to start building your credit for the future.
 Since creditors often target college students, you probably already receive pre-screened mail offers.
 But just like choosing a bank it is best not to jump at the first opportunity just because it seems convenient.
 Choosing a credit card must be done after careful consideration.
+Follow our credit counseling advice for success.

 Tips for Choosing a Credit Card